San Francisco International Airport (SFO/KSFO), CA, USA

 Patrons

-By late 2009 SFO's new facility will start operations on the hythane blend.
-Twenty-seven hotel and off-airport parking courtesy shuttles will be operating in this area.
-The pure hydrogen station will be completed by 2010.
+By late 2009 SFO’s new facility was expected to start operations on the hythane blend.
+Twenty-seven hotel and off-airport parking courtesy shuttles were to be operating in this area.
+The pure hydrogen station was expected to be completed by 2010, but was delayed due to lack of funding.
+As of June 2011, the airport was awaiting release of $4.7m in funds for the project.
+It is planning to complete the project by early 2012.
 The facility will serve advanced fuel cell autos from four manufacturers, prototype SF MTA buses and a San Mateo County-funded minibus.
 Other prospective users include airfield mobile lighting which can replace diesel generators.

 New terminal